 Divorce is never easy, and when custody issues are involved, it becomes even more complicated.
 Everyone wants what is best for the children.
-The courts often provide an objective forum to decide just that; however, it is important to provide the court with evidence and testimony guided by an excellent attorney to obtain a beneficial outcome for everyone involved.
+The courts often provide an objective forum to decide just that; however, it is important to provide the court with evidence and testimony guided by a Passaic County joint legal custody lawyer to obtain a beneficial outcome for everyone involved.

 Joint Custody – Joint Custody is actually broken down into three categories: Joint Legal, Shared Physical, and Combination.